This Day In Writing History

 Paton's reforms proved to be a huge success.
 During his fourteen years as principal of Diepkloof Reformatory, some 10,000 boys were granted outside leave, and less than 1% failed to return.

 When World War 2 broke out in 1939, Alan Paton volunteered for military service, but was rejected.
 So, he traveled around the world, visiting juvenile correctional facilities in other countries.
-While on the trip, he began working on his first novel, which would become an all-time classic and an international bestseller.
+He also began working on his first novel, which would become an all-time classic and an international bestseller.

 The victim was Arthur Jarvis, a white activist for racial justice - and the son of James Jarvis, Kumalo's neighbor in Ixopo.
 James and Arthur had been estranged, but after reading his son's writings, James decides to carry on Arthur's work on behalf of oppressed black South Africans.